abc-research/challenge2023/_pages/learn.md

 The goal of this challenge is to forecast the wearing-off in the next hour given past data.
 Participants are tasked to create a model that can anticipate the "wearing-off" of anti-PD medication.
 In a real-world setting, we used fitness tracker data and self-reported symptoms via a smartphone app.
-This will help the doctors to create specific treatment strategies to properly control Parkinson's disease and its associated symptoms to manage Parkinson's disease and its associated symptoms properly.
+This will help the doctors to create specific treatment strategies to properly manage Parkinson's disease and its associated symptoms.
 Participants' task is to develop a model that forecasts wearing-off in the next hour given past data.
 The original project is one of the [2022 Garmin Health Awards winners](https://www.kyutech.ac.jp/english/en-news/topics/entry-9408.html#prettyPhoto).

 ## Dataset Overview
 There are three datasets for this challenge.